Rodina (political party): 2003-2007

 On 6 November 2005, Rodina was barred from taking part in the December elections to the Moscow Duma following a complaint filed by the Liberal Democratic Party of Russia that Rodina's advertising campaign incited racial hatred.
 The advertisement in question showed Caucasian immigrants tossing watermelon rinds to the ground and ended with the slogan "Let's clear our city of trash", calling for Russians to clean their cities of rubbish.
 It garnered much controversy and opinion polls predicted that Rodina would come second with close to 25% in the December vote.
 Rogozin appealed the decision, but the ban was upheld on 1 December 2005.

 Rodina's difficulties continued into 2006, when it failed to obtain permission to contest local elections in a number of regions.
 However, the party did come third in the regional elections in Altai Republic.
 Rogozin unexpectedly stepped down as party leader in March 2006 and was replaced by the less known businessman Alexander Babakov.
 Many suspected this was a tactical decision on Rodina's part to ease pressure from the Kremlin, although a small number of party members in Moscow had been vocal in their criticism of Rogozin's more outlandish nationalist rhetoric.
 On 28 October 2006, Rodina merged with the Russian Party of Life and the Russian Pensioners' Party into a new party called A Just Russia.
 Many of Rodina's parliamentary faction joined the new party, except for Rogozin, Andrey Savelyev and Glazyev, who at present does not belong to any party.
 In 2007, Rogozin was appointed Russian Ambassador to NATO.

+Since 2012

 Rodina was reinstated on 29 September 2012 and Aleksey Zhuravlyov, formally a member of the ruling United Russia, was unanimously voted to lead the party.
-Rodina endorsed President Vladimir Putin in the 2018 Russian presidential election.
+Unlike the 2004 iteration of Rodina, which included a socialist faction, the revived Rodina includes groups affiliated with far-right subcultures including football hooliganism and neo-Nazism; Fyodor Biryukov, described as the party's ideologist, was previously a singer for neo-Nazi band Kolovrat.
+The party opposed the 2011–2013 Russian protests and members of the party's paramilitary have participated in attacks on migrants in Moscow.

 In July 2017, the chairman of Rodina announced that the only candidate whom the party will support is current President Vladimir Putin for the 2018 presidential election.

 In December 2023, Rodina announced that the party will support current President Vladimir Putin for the 2024 presidential election.